openstack/swift/doc/source/overview_container_sharding.rst

 .. image:: images/sharding_lock_sharded_GET.png

 The collection of objects happens in the proxy.
-In the diagram above we can see the container GET request is asking for objects that extend over a pivot range boundary, so lets follow the numbers:
+In the diagram above we can see the container GET request is asking for objects that extend over a shard range boundary, so lets follow the numbers:

 1. The request comes into the proxy.
 The request must have at least a marker, and also perhaps and end_marker.
-2. The proxy will ask the root container for a list of pivot ranges (shards) that are responsible for the range in the initial request.
+2. The proxy will ask the root container for a list of shard ranges (shards) that are responsible for the range in the initial request.
 This could be something like:

 ::

-  GET acc/cont?items=pivot&format=json&marker=frog&end_marker=hermit
+  GET acc/cont?items=shard&format=json&marker=frog&end_marker=hermit

 3. The proxy now has references to cont_0_dd8328f and cont_0_ac00c6a, so sends the request to the former first.